Get to Know Us

 Our commitment to providing services that will not only meet but exceed your requirements and expectations is something we offer every single customer.

-C & E Mechanical is a Carrier Authorized Dealer, SaskEnergy Network Member and part of the Better Business Bureau and the Mechanical Contractors Association of Saskatchewan to better serve our customers.
+C & E Mechanical is a Carrier Authorized Dealer, SaskEnergy Network Member, Mechanical Contractors Association of Saskatchewan member and are BBB Accredited to better serve our customers.

 We are proud of the many years we have served southern Saskatchewan and believe this longevity is the result of hard work, skilled employees, and satisfied customers.
 Supporting Moose Jaw and the surrounding communities we serve by volunteering for great causes and partnering with caring and giving organizations is also something we take pride in doing.